DF/HCC Breast Data and Specimen Use Policies

 Recently, studies and/or proposals supported with NCI or DOD grant funding have required documentation of IRB approval and review of the grant proposal/application by the IRB.
 For studies using clinical data and/or specimens collected under any of the data sources outlined above, the aims of the study outlined in the grant proposal will need to be approved by the Users Committee and/or OHRS (depending on the nature of the study and need for identified data or not).

 In terms of OHRS review, you may contact OHRS as to their requirements for reviewing the grant proposal to meet the NIH or DOD policies.
 In some circumstances, IRB approval of the data and tissue collection ‘umbrella protocol’ and documentation of approval through the Users Committee mechanism will fulfill NCI/DOD requirements.
 However, increasingly, granting agencies are requiring documentation of IRB review of the specific research proposal in the grant, even it is using de-identified samples and de-identified clinical data obtained from an IRB-approved ‘umbrella protocol’.
 Please also note that amendments to the existing cohort study protocols will not be submitted for each proposed individual grant proposal.
 Instead, investigators will need to submit a low-risk protocol application summarizing the proposed work to the DF/HCC IRB.
-Please refer to the OHRS website for details of submission and application templates for IRB review of low risk protocols.
+Please refer to the OHRS website for details of submission and application templates for IRB review of low risk protocols and protocols related to research related to biological materials and data.

 Prior to abstract or manuscript submission, investigators should notify the Breast Users Committee for guidance regarding authorship and funding acknowledgements.